Vanille-N/chandeliers/beamer/main.typ

   - compiled language
   - strong type system
-  - extensible via macros \
+  - extensible via macros
+]

+#slide[
+  == Extending Rust with macros
+  #box[
+  - Custom parser,
-    Custom parser, arbitrary code execution, unsanitized identifiers. \
+  - Arbitrary code execution,
+  - Unsanitized identifiers.
+  ]

   What I did for Lustre is an instance of a more general fact: you can embed inside Rust *any language* if it "agrees" with Rust on
   - types, ownership and safety #sym.arrow language must be memory-safe
   - tokens and parentheses #sym.arrow macro expansion is post-tokenization ]

 #slide[